pie/vvv-init-wpengine/readme.md

 ## Basic setup

 1. Add any required additional known hosts to ssh/known_hosts - these will be appended to the known_hosts file in your vagrant box
-2. Run a search and replace for `site-name` to whatever the subdomain for your development site will be
+2. Run a search and replace for `joeydeploy` to whatever the subdomain for your development site will be
 3. Run a search and replace for `search-name` to whatever the subdomain for your production site is.
 This will be used to replace domains in the database
 4. Run a search and replace for `site_name` to whatever the database name for your development site will be
 5. Run a search and replace for `Site Name` to whatever the human readable name for your development site will be